tunjid/Tiler/readme.md

 }
 ```

-In the above, only 5 page flows are collected at any one time.
-4 more pages are kept in memory for quick resumption,
+In the above, only flows for 5 pages are collected at any one time.
+4 more pages are kept in memory for quick
-and the rest are evicted from memory.
-As the user scrolls, `setCurrentPage` is called, and data is fetched for
+resumption, and the rest are evicted from memory.
+As the user scrolls, `setCurrentPage` is called, and data is
-that page, and the surrounding pages.
-Pages that are far away from the current page scrolled are removed from memory.
+fetched for that page, and the surrounding pages.
+Pages that are far away from the current page (more than 4 pages away) are removed from memory.

 ### Use cases